DinaEnglard/Computational-BiologyEx3/README.md

 # Computational-BiologyEx3

-This exercise has been writen by Roi Avraham and Dina Englerd.
+This exercise has been writen by Roi Avraham and Dina Englard.
 # Description
 For this assignment we build neural networks with the help of a genetic algorithm that will learn the patterns and be able to predict whether a certain string matches the pattern.